As more college graduates apply to jobs every year, the gaming industry only gets more and more competitive.

 We know— easier said than done.

-The best way to be more confident is by preparing well so you’re not hit with any surprising that may make your body language reveal your nervousness.
+The best way to be more confident is by preparing well so you’re not hit with any surprises that may make your body language reveal your nervousness.
 Most interviews know being interviewed isn’t easy, so feel free to take a deep breath and regroup yourself whenever necessary.

 6. Study Common Interview Questions